4awpawz/buster/README.md

 ## how Buster determines its runtime configuration
 Buster prioritizes its sources of configuration data as follows:
 1. from the command line
+1. from params passed to Buster programatically [see calling Buster programatically](#calling-buster-programatically)
-2. from .buster.json
+1. from .buster.json
-3. from package.json
+1. from package.json

-Buster attempts to find configuration data from all three of the above.
+Buster attempts to find configuration data from all 4 of the above.
 For each one it finds, Buster attempts to validate it and then determines if that source's data is complete.
 If it is determined that it is complete, Buster uses it in its runtime configuration.

 To determine if the configuration data from any particular source is complete, Buster checks if the source supplies a list of [operational directives](#operational-directives).
 If it does, Buster will use that source to construct its runtime configuration.